-(5) Chair of the Weatherization Assistance Program Policy Advisory Council.
+(4) Chair of the Weatherization Assistance Program Policy Advisory Council or their designee.

-(6) Nine members who shall be appointed by the Governor representing, to the extent possible, the following constituencies: electricity transmission; electricity distribution; electricity generation; agriculture and/or agribusiness; municipal utilities; renewable energy; innovative energy technology; transportation fuels and environmental interests.
+(6) Fifteen members who shall be appointed by the Governor representing, to the extent possible, the following constituencies: electricity transmission; electricity distribution; electricity generation; economically or environmentally overburdened and underserved communities; Public Service Commission-regulated, municipal, and cooperative public utilities; agriculture and/or agribusiness; utilities; solar energy; wind energy; energy efficiency; innovative energy technology; industrial electricity users; transportation fuels; and environmental, public health, and energy interests.
 These members shall be appointed by the Governor as follows:

 a.
-Three members shall be appointed for 3-year terms;
+Five members shall be appointed for 3-year terms;

 b.
-Three members shall be appointed for initial 2-year terms;
+Five members shall be appointed for initial 2-year terms;

 c.
-Three members shall be appointed for initial 1-year terms;
+Five members shall be appointed for initial 1-year terms;

 d.
 Thereafter, appointees shall serve for 3-year terms.

-(7) The Secretaries of Transportation, Natural Resources and Environmental Control, and Agriculture shall serve as ex-officio members.
+(7) The Secretaries of Transportation, Natural Resources and Environmental Control, and Agriculture or their designees shall serve as ex-officio members.